Skip to main content

 3. Set Require password after sleep or screen saver begins = Immediately.

-1. Native macOS UI doesn’t enforce; requires Terminal or MDM.
+1. Native macOS UI doesn’t enforce this; requires Terminal or MDM.

 2. pwpolicy -setglobalpolicy "minChars=8"